 The ABA Coronavirus (COVID-19) Task Force

-Until further notice, State Bar board and committee meetings will be conducted via teleconference and/or videoconference.
+Until further notice, meetings of the State Bar Board of Trustees and its committees and commissions will be conducted via teleconference and/or via Zoom technology.
 Governor Newsom’s Executive Order N-25-20, which suspends certain provisions of the Bagley-Keene Open Meeting Act during this period, shall guide the operations of those meetings.

-The State Bar is making every effort to continue activities of the Lawyer Assistance Program under the COVID-19 guidelines.
+The State Bar is making every effort to continue the activities of the Lawyer Assistance Program (LAP) under the COVID-19 guidelines.
 All LAP groups have transitioned to online “virtual” groups.

 Ethics research assistance is available from the Ethics Hotline.
 Attorneys can request a call by using the online contact form.